replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 We need a minimum of two configuration files: the Embedded Cluster configuration and a file that describes which Helm chart to install.
-We'll put those in a directroy with the Helm chart and create a release from those files.
+We'll put those in a directory with the Helm chart and create a release from those files.

 Our Initial Appliance
 =====================